-- Connect hoses, air and plug in power lead consider safety with leads. - Check pump rotation and reverse if necessary with phase rotation switch - be sure to stop pumps before changing rotation. - Check that pressure rises immediately on start to approximately 100 psi. - Check all hose connections for leaks. - Feel for rotor vibration in centrifuge and that speed is building. - Turn on heater and set for desired temperature. - Turn on vacuum and adjust to desired setting (-5 to -7.5kpa) - Check rotor vibration again for intense vibration. - Watch for signs of oil or mist emissions from the vacuum generator. - Check oil level in equipment and top up if necessary. - Check that the pressure has stabilised; if pump is noisy and hammering and the pressure gauge is fluctuating, your Lubemaster is starving for oil.
+- Connect hoses, air and plug in power lead consider safety with leads. - Set delivery and return to allow the desired function and check all connections. - Check pump rotation and reverse if necessary with phase rotation switch wait for the pumps to stop before changing rotation. - Check that pressure rises immediately on start to approximately 90 psi. - Check that oil is flowing in the desired path. - Check all hose connections for leaks. - Feel for rotor vibration in centrifuge and that speed is building. - Turn on heater and set for desired temperature. - Turn on vacuum and adjust to desired setting (-5 to -7.5 Bar) - Check rotor vibration again for intense vibration. - Watch for signs of oil or mist emissions from the vacuum generator. - Check oil level in equipment and top up if necessary. - Check that the pressure has stabilised; if pump is noisy and hammering and the pressure gauge is fluctuating, your Lubemaster is starving for oil.
 Either check the oil flow for restrictions or the suction strainer could be blocked.
-If required, service strainer as in section.
+If required, service strainer as in section 3.7.